jhellerstein/kvs_zoo/examples/README.md

 This directory contains runnable demos of different KVS topologies, all described with a small, recursive layering API in `kvs_layer` and wired with reusable pipelines.

+## Magic vs Detail

+We present each idea in two flavors:

+- Magic: short demos using helpers/pipelines that hide most Hydro wiring
+- Detail: equivalent demos with explicit Hydro graph wiring for learning

+Start here depending on your goal:

+- If you want to see the effect quickly, run the Magic examples.
+- If you want to understand how the wiring works, read and run the Detail ones.

+See also: `examples/magic/README.md` and `examples/detail/README.md` for curated lists.

 ## The layering API (kvs_layer)

 Two building blocks you can nest to any depth: